The directed landscape: Convergence to the directed landscape

 \end{lemma}

 Throughout the proof, $c$ and $d$ will be positive constants that may change from line to line and depend only on the compact set $K_b$.
 In particular, they will not depend on the choice of points in the compact set or on $n$. \begin{proof} We will assume that $r_1 = 0$ and that $r_2 = r > 0$.
 Extending to the case of general $(r_1, r_2)$ follows by symmetry.
-First, we can assume that $r \ge 1/n$ since otherwise $r=0$.
-By the metric composition law for last passage percolation, we have that
+Since time coordinates for points in $K_{b, n}$ are in $n^{-1}\Z$, we can assume that $r \ge 1/n$ since otherwise $r=0$.
+By the metric composition law for last passage percolation, Lemma \ref{L:metric}, we have that